 When to apply

-All agencies applying for grants to the Foundation are required to have their data entered in Philanthropy Online, an agency data base.
-If your organization profile is not already on Philanthropy Online, you can access instructions at http://www.greatermilwaukeefoundation.org/grant_seekers/
+All agencies applying for grants to the Foundation are required to have their data entered in the Grants Portal.
+If your organization profile is not already in the Grants Portal, you will need to create a new profile.
+Instructions for doing so are located on the Grants Portal page.

 All applicants receive written notification of the Board’s action.
 Those selected for grants must agree to use the funds in accordance with the grant application and to abide by the Greater Milwaukee Foundation’s Terms and Conditions.